Advertisement

 05 When to Seek Help

-- Sleep problems persist for more than 3 weeks despite good sleep hygiene
+• Sleep problems have lasted more than 3 weeks and good sleep habits aren't helping

-- You're experiencing symptoms of depression or anxiety
+• You're noticing symptoms of depression or anxiety on top of the sleep trouble

-- You're relying on alcohol or medications to sleep
+• You're using alcohol or medications to get to sleep

-A sleep specialist, psychiatrist, or psychologist trained in CBT-I can help determine whether your sleep problems are primary or secondary to another condition.
+A sleep specialist, psychiatrist, or psychologist trained in CBT-I can figure out whether your sleep problem is the main issue or whether something else is driving it.
+You don't have to sort that out alone.

 Sources & Further Reading